shruti-sharan/LSDM/CS219 LSDM/PROJECT 5/Ashutosh_Chandra_705219108_Karen_Quadros_205227040_Shruti_Sharan_405228029_Purit_Punyawiwat_505226925/README.md

-# LSDM-Project-3
+# LSDM-Project-5
-Project 3 for LSDM (Recommender Systems) Winter Quarter
+Project 5 for LSDM Winter Quarter

 In order to run the program it is recommended to run the .ipynb file on Google Colaboratory or Jupyter.